pkj415/CityLearn/README.md

 ## Requirements

-This code has been written in Python 3 and requires numpy, gym, matplotlib and pandas.
+This code has been written in Python 3 and requires numpy, gym, matplotlib, pytorch and pandas.

 ## Running Experiments